Shedeur Sanders set to start against Panthers in Browns preseason opener

 CHARLOTTE, N.C.
-(AP) — After an unexpected fall in the NFL draft, quarterback Shedeur Sanders will make his NFL preseason debut for the Cleveland on Friday night when he starts the Browns' preseason opener against the Carolina Panthers.
+(AP) — Quarterback Shedeur Sanders will make his NFL preseason debut for Cleveland on Friday night when he starts the Browns' opener against the Carolina Panthers.

 The Browns have been battling injuries at quarterback and Sanders is expected to see plenty of action.